The Bankrate promise

 An alternative to closing your secured credit card is to upgrade to an unsecured card with the same issuer.
-Upgrading to the unsecured version of your secured credit card will get you the extra benefits that come with an unsecured card, but you will keep the same account.
+Upgrading to the unsecured version of your secured credit card will get you the extra benefits that come with an unsecured card and return your deposit to you, but you will keep the same account.
 This prevents another hard inquiry on your report and doesn’t affect your credit history length.
-Also, the more credit you have available to you, the better it will be for your credit utilization ratio, another major component of deciding your credit score.
+Also, the more credit you have available to you, the better it will be for your credit utilization ratio, another major component impacting your credit score.

 When to upgrade to an unsecured credit card

 You can start considering an upgrade to an unsecured credit card once you’ve achieved a fair or good credit score.
 Improving your credit score could take up to a year or more, depending on your personal spending habits.
 The best way to work yourself up to an upgrade is to pay your bills on time and in full.
 Keep an eye on your credit report, and be sure to dispute any errors that could derail your credit-building efforts.